-The following supplements and expands on the general duty of care imposed by the Board of Governors' Health and Safety Policy Statement:
+The following supplements and expands on the general duty of care imposed by the Board of Governors' Health and Safety Policy Statement.
+The College will:

-- the College will provide all reasonable financial and other resources necessary to enable the objectives of the policy to be met; - the College will take all reasonable and appropriate steps to prevent work related ill-health and diseases; - maintain a good working environment that is conducive to performance and comfort; - operate effective arrangements for the health related aspects of employment such as placement, rehabilitation and adaptation of the workplace; - maintain appropriate services for emergency and similar situations where local treatment is essential; - promote health education, and encourage staff to improve their health and lifestyle; - maintain strict confidentiality concerning individual identities and their medical problems in accordance with Data Protection requirements.
+- provide all reasonable financial and other resources necessary to enable the objectives of the policy to be met; - take all reasonable and appropriate steps to prevent work related ill-health and diseases; - maintain a good working environment that is conducive to performance and comfort; - operate effective arrangements for the health related aspects of employment such as placement, rehabilitation and adaptation of the workplace; - maintain appropriate services for emergency and similar situations where local treatment is essential; - promote health education, and encourage staff to improve their health and lifestyle; - maintain strict confidentiality concerning individual identities and their medical diagnosis in accordance with Data Protection requirements.

-13.1.
-Responsibilities
+14.1 Responsibilities